Jimb055/Syspark-analytics-service/README.md

 }
 ```

+>  Note: These values are currently hardcoded.
+They will be dynamically calculated in future releases.

 ---

 ##  CI/CD (Planned)

-- GitHub Actions workflow for:
+GitHub Actions workflow will include:

-  - Linting / testing
+- Code linting and unit testing
-  - Build & Docker push
+- Docker build & push
-  - Deploy to AWS EC2
+- Auto-deploy to AWS EC2 via SSH

 ---

-##  Deployment (Planned)
+##  Deployment

-This service will be deployed to **AWS EC2**, accessible via:
+This service is deployed on **AWS EC2** and accessible at:

 ```bash
 https://analytics.syspark.cloud/api/statistics
 ```

+> Check DNS or IP mapping if not available yet.

 ---